phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ### Map at a Fixed Offset

-To avoid the problem of cluttering the virtual address space, we can **use a seperate memory region for page table mappings**.
+To avoid the problem of cluttering the virtual address space, we can **use a separate memory region for page table mappings**.
 So instead of identity mapping page table frames, we map them at a fixed offset in the virtual address space.
 For example, the offset could be 10 TiB:

 ![The same figure as for the identity mapping, but each mapped virtual page is offset by 10 TiB.](page-tables-mapped-at-offset.svg)